saragracebiddle/personalBlog/content/post/2023-12-08-data-analysis-as-an-r-package-the-how/index.md

 \\TODO what the warnings are and what to do about them

-Check that your current RStudio project, active usethis project, and working directory are the same using `usethis::proj_sitrep()` and checking the output.
+Check that your current RStudio project, active `usethis` project, and working directory are the same by running the command `usethis::proj_sitrep()` in the console and checking the output.

 ```
 usethis::proj_sitrep()